SIPp/sipp/docs/statistics.rst

 ```````````````````````

 The SIPp screens provide detailed information about the number of
-messages sent or recieved, retransmissions, messages lost, and the
+messages sent or received, retransmissions, messages lost, and the
 number of unexpected messages for each scenario element.
 Although
 these screens can be parsed, it is much simpler to parse a CSV file.
 To produce a CSV file that contains the per-message information